-Landlord-tenant laws are governed by states, and as such, leases vary.
-In general, however, a lease spells out a landlord's and tenant's obligations, which helps both parties avoid lawsuits.
-Rental leases must contain the following elements to be considered valid.
+Landlord-tenant laws are governed by states, and as such, real estate leases will vary.
+However, in general, a lease spells out the obligations of both the landlord and the tenant.
+The lease helps both parties avoid misunderstanding that can lead to lawsuits.
+Regardless of the state where the rental property is located, rental leases must contain several elements to be considered valid.

 In addition to the basic conditions, leases that require tenants to waive their rights to their security deposit or to sue the landlord are considered invalid and unenforceable.
-Leases also must not contain language that absolve the landlord from her obligation to keep the property habitable.
+Leases also must not contain language that absolves the landlord from their obligation to keep the property safe and habitable.

 Common Lease Provisions

 Leases should be as detailed as possible.
 Common lease provisions include but are not limited to, security deposit amounts, utility obligations, and pet deposits -- when pets are allowed.

 Leases may also specify parking rules, which parties are responsible for general interior and exterior maintenance of a rental unit, and the landlord's obligations to keep the property habitable.

 It is not uncommon for leases to include provisions regarding renter's insurance, the number of guests that can stay with the tenant, and whether the tenant can sublease the premises.

 Since leases are legal documents they will frequently include several legal terms.
 Some of the most common include:

 - Capacity to contract: The parties to the real estate lease contract must have the legal capacity to enter into the agreement.
 Age, mental competency, and other issues are considered.
 A minor, which is a person considered 18 years of age or younger, could not enter into a lease.
 Also, if a person with documented mental competency issues enters into a lease, it would be considered invalid.

 - Legal objectives: The purposes of the lease must be legal.
 If the property to be leased is used for illegal purposes, the lease would be invalid.